Results.

 25 November 1988

-A nursing officer’s unlawful abortion performed in a guesthouse, corroborated by confession and post‑mortem, constituted manslaughter.
+A clandestine unlawful abortion by a nursing officer, corroborated by confession and post‑mortem, amounted to manslaughter.

 25 November 1988